 “We expect the key focus to remain on Lilly’s high risk, high reward Alzheimer’s drug solanezumab and potential mitigating factors if unsuccessful, such as a program to cut costs,” Rubin said in a report before the earnings release.

-Lilly shares fell 4.2 percent yesterday, after Pfizer Inc. (PFE), Johnson & Johnson (JNJ) and Elan Corp.
-(ELN) reported data July 23 showing a similar experimental Alzheimer’s treatment failed in the first of four late-stage clinical trials.
+Lilly shares fell 4.2 percent yesterday, after Pfizer Inc. (PFE:US), Johnson & Johnson (JNJ:US) and Elan Corp.
+(ELN:US) reported data July 23 showing a similar experimental Alzheimer’s treatment failed in the first of four late-stage clinical trials.

 Lechleiter said conclusions on Lilly’s Alzheimer’s medicine shouldn’t be drawn from those results.